LukasFuchs/GeoModBox.jl/docs/src/man/MomentumOneD.md

 $a = c = \frac{\eta}{\Delta{y^2}},\ \textrm{and}\ b = -\frac{2\eta}{\Delta{y^2}}.$

 This is a linear system of equations in the form of $\bold{K} \cdot \overrightharpoon{v_x} = \overrightharpoon{rhs}$ with a three-diagonal coefficient matrix $\bold{K}$.
-The pressure gradient and the velocities at the boundaries define the known right-hand side and the horizontal velocity inbetween the *vertices* are the unknown vector.
+The pressure gradient and the velocities at the boundaries define the known right-hand side and the horizontal velocity in between the *vertices* are the unknown vector.
 For the sake of simplicity, no additional solver for the constant velocity case is included in the ```GeoModBox.jl```, thus the viscosity needs to be treated numerically as an array and not as a scalar.
 For more information on how this is implemented see the [source code](https://github.com/GeoSci-FFM/GeoModBox.jl/blob/main/src/MomentumEquation/1Dsolvers.jl).

 ***Variable Viscosity***